 Innovations in information and communication technologies (ICT) and a rise in market demand have had strong implications for government-owned telecom utilities and ICT infrastructure, including a trend toward deregulation and liberalization of telecommunications markets.

-Within this section of the PPP in Infrastructure Resource Center (PPPIRC) website, you'll find resources for understanding, evaluating and implementing reform in a country's telecommunications and ICT sector, with emphasis on national telecom frameworks, licensing, universal access /universal service, price regulation and competition policies.
+Within this section of the PPP in Infrastructure Resource Center (PPPLRC) website, you'll find resources for understanding, evaluating and implementing reform in a country's telecommunications and ICT sector, with emphasis on national telecom frameworks, licensing, universal access /universal service, price regulation and competition policies.

 Navigate the following subsections for more information and sample laws, licenses and policies.